paypal/paypal-ios/docs/index.md

 // Create a config object using your clientID obtained from PayPal application portal let config = CoreConfig(clientID: "<CLIENT_ID>", evironment: .sandbox)

-// Create a CardClient object to process a card payment let cardClient = CardClient(config: config)
+// Create a CardClient to approve an order with a card payment method let cardClient = CardClient(config: config)

 // Create a card object from buyer's inputs